minio/docs/source/administration/object-management/create-lifecycle-management-expiration-rule.rst

 Expire Objects after Number of Days
 -----------------------------------

-Use :mc:`mc ilm add` with :mc-cmd:`~mc ilm add --expire-days` to expire bucket contents a number of days after object creation:
+Use :mc:`mc ilm rule add` with :mc-cmd:`~mc ilm rule add --expire-days` to expire bucket contents a number of days after object creation:

 .. code-block:: shell
    :class: copyable

-   mc ilm add ALIAS/PATH --expire-days "DAYS"
+   mc ilm rule add ALIAS/PATH --expire-days "DAYS"

-- Replace :mc-cmd:`ALIAS <mc ilm add ALIAS>` with the :mc:`alias <mc alias>` of the S3-compatible host.
+- Replace :mc-cmd:`ALIAS <mc ilm rule add ALIAS>` with the :mc:`alias <mc alias>` of the S3-compatible host.

-- Replace :mc-cmd:`PATH <mc ilm add ALIAS>` with the path to the bucket on the S3-compatible host.
+- Replace :mc-cmd:`PATH <mc ilm rule add ALIAS>` with the path to the bucket on the S3-compatible host.

-- Replace :mc-cmd:`DAYS <mc ilm add --expire-days>` with the number of days after which to expire the object.
+- Replace :mc-cmd:`DAYS <mc ilm rule add --expire-days>` with the number of days after which to expire the object.
 For example, specify ``30`` to expire the object 30 days after creation.

 Expire Versioned Objects
 ------------------------

-Use :mc:`mc ilm add` to expiring noncurrent object versions and object delete markers:
+Use :mc:`mc ilm rule add` to expiring noncurrent object versions and object delete markers:

-- To expire noncurrent object versions after a specific duration in days, include :mc-cmd:`~mc ilm add --noncurrent-expire-days`.
+- To expire noncurrent object versions after a specific duration in days, include :mc-cmd:`~mc ilm rule add --noncurrent-expire-days`.

-- To expire delete markers for objects with no remaining versions, include :mc-cmd:`~mc ilm add --expire-delete-marker`.
+- To expire delete markers for objects with no remaining versions, include :mc-cmd:`~mc ilm rule add --expire-delete-marker`.

 .. code-block:: shell
    :class: copyable

-   mc ilm add ALIAS/PATH \
+   mc ilm rule add ALIAS/PATH \
       --noncurrent-expire-days NONCURRENT_DAYS \
       --expire-delete-marker

-- Replace :mc-cmd:`ALIAS <mc ilm add ALIAS>` with the :mc:`alias <mc alias>` of the S3-compatible host.
+- Replace :mc-cmd:`ALIAS <mc ilm rule add ALIAS>` with the :mc:`alias <mc alias>` of the S3-compatible host.

-- Replace :mc-cmd:`PATH <mc ilm add ALIAS>` with the path to the bucket on the S3-compatible host.
+- Replace :mc-cmd:`PATH <mc ilm rule add ALIAS>` with the path to the bucket on the S3-compatible host.

 - Replace :mc-cmd:`NONCURRENT_DAYS
-  <mc ilm add --noncurrent-expire-days>` with the number of days after
+  <mc ilm rule add --noncurrent-expire-days>` with the number of days after
   which to expire noncurrent object versions.
 For example, specify ``30d`` to expire a version after it has been noncurrent for at least 30 days.